algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 #### GitHub Issues

-GitHub Issues is a tool that allows us to create and manage issues and assign them to team members.
-This tool is integrated into GitHub and allows us to have a better overview of the project and to have a better organization.
+GitHub Issues is a built-in issue-tracking tool that allows us to create and manage issues and assign them to team members.

 We define: